Anti-tank mine: Southern Africa

-It was because of this threat that some of the first successful mine protected vehicles were developed by South African military and police forces.
+It was because of this threat that some of the first successful mine-protected vehicles were developed by South African military and police forces.
 Chief amongst these were the Buffel and Casspir armoured personnel carriers and Ratel armoured fighting vehicle.
 They employed V-shaped hulls that deflected the blast force away from occupants.
-In most cases occupants survived anti-tank mine detonations with only minor injuries.
-The vehicles themselves could often be repaired by replacing the wheels or some drive train components that were designed to be modular and replaceable for exactly this reason.
+In most cases, occupants survived anti-tank mine detonations with only minor injuries.
+The vehicles themselves could often be repaired by replacing the wheels or some drivetrain components that were designed to be modular and replaceable for exactly this reason.